-Most section of this knowledge base involve custom codes, that need to be implemented either in your theme/child theme functions.php file or via a plugin.
+Most section of this knowledge base involve custom codes, that need to be implemented either via a code snippets plugin or placed in your theme/child theme functions.php

 Before starting with any of the listed methods, make sure to have a full website back-up just in case.
 You never know what you may accidentally delete or change.